AgentschapPlantentuinMeise/Mapping-taxonomists/README.md

 ## Prerequisites
 Before starting you need to download the GBIF taxonomic backbone, unzip it and put the contents in the folder data/external/backbone
 You may also need to install SPARQLWrapper, geopandas and fiona to your Python installation, i.e. using `pip install SPARQLWrapper`
+Also, you should amend the config.json file to include your email address and the root directory from where you are running the workflow.

 ## mappingTaxonomists.ipynb
 It is possible to run the whole workflow one script after another.
 However, the Jupyter notebook mappingTaxonomists.ipynb allows you to run all the scripts in order.